brettChapman/Nimbus_Cluster/README.md

 3. Copy hosts to home directory of all nodes pdcp -a /etc/hosts ~/

-4. Set up the following scripts:
+4. Copy and run the following scripts:

-Create script “setup_host_for_slurm.sh”
-sudo apt-get install slurm-client

-sudo mv ~/hosts /etc/
-sudo mkdir -p /etc/slurm-llnl
-sudo mkdir -p /var/spool/slurm-llnl sudo mkdir -p /var/spool/slurmd sudo mkdir -p /var/log/slurm-llnl sudo touch /var/log/slurm-llnl/slurmctld.log sudo touch /var/log/slurm-llnl/slurmd.log sudo touch /var/log/slurm-llnl/slurmdbd.log

-sudo -- sh -c "cat > /etc/slurm-llnl/cgroup.conf << 'EOF'
-CgroupAutomount=yes
-ConstrainCores=yes
-ConstrainDevices=yes
-ConstrainRAMSpace=yes"

-sudo mv ~/slurm.conf /etc/slurm-llnl/slurm.conf
-sudo chown slurm:slurm /etc/slurm-llnl/slurm.conf
-sudo chown slurm:slurm /var/spool/slurm-llnl
-sudo chown slurm:slurm /var/spool/slurmd
-sudo chown slurm:slurm /var/log/slurm-llnl
-sudo chown slurm:slurm /var/log/slurm-llnl/slurmctld.log
-sudo chown slurm:slurm /var/log/slurm-llnl/slurmd.log
-sudo chown slurm:slurm /var/log/slurm-llnl/slurmdbd.log
-sudo chown slurm:slurm /etc/slurm-llnl/cgroup.conf
+Copy scripts setup_host_for_slurm.sh and install_slurm.sh to your home directory

-The following script configures the master node, copies the above script to all nodes and configures them.
+The install_slurm.sh script configures the master node, copies the setup_host_for_slurm.sh script to all nodes and configures them.
 It is expected that the slurm.conf file is in the home directory of user ubuntu.

-Create script “install_slurm.sh”
-sudo apt-get install slurmctld slurmdbd sudo apt-get install mailutils -yq pdsh -a sudo apt-get update pdsh -a sudo apt-get -yq upgrade pdsh -a sudo apt-get -yq install slurmd pdsh pdcp -a slurm.conf ~/slurm.conf pdcp -a setup_host_for_slurm.sh ~/setup_host_for_slurm.sh pdsh -a bash ./setup_host_for_slurm.sh sudo mkdir -p /etc/slurm-llnl sudo mv ~/slurm.conf /etc/slurm-llnl/slurm.conf sudo chown slurm:slurm /etc/slurm-llnl/slurm.conf sudo mkdir -p /var/spool/slurm-llnl sudo chown slurm:slurm /var/spool/slurm-llnl sudo mkdir -p /var/spool/slurmd sudo chown slurm:slurm /var/spool/slurmd sudo mkdir -p /var/log/slurm-llnl sudo touch /var/log/slurm-llnl/slurmctld.log sudo touch /var/log/slurm-llnl/slurmd.log sudo touch /var/log/slurm-llnl/slurmdbd.log sudo chown slurm:slurm /var/log/slurm-llnl sudo chown slurm:slurm /var/log/slurm-llnl/slurmctld.log sudo chown slurm:slurm /var/log/slurm-llnl/slurmd.log sudo chown slurm:slurm /var/log/slurm-llnl/slurmdbd.log

-sudo -- sh -c "cat > /etc/slurm-llnl/cgroup.conf << 'EOF'
-CgroupAutomount=yes
-ConstrainCores=yes
-ConstrainDevices=yes
-ConstrainRAMSpace=yes"

-sudo chown slurm:slurm /etc/slurm-llnl/cgroup.conf

 Run bash ./install_slurm.sh

-MariaDB and MySQL setup
+### MariaDB and MySQL setup

 1. Enable SlurmDBD: